 Kevin Thomas suggests that Fighting Tatsu recalls Kurosawa’s Yojimbo (1961) and Sanjuro (1962), while its slant on “romantic comedy seems positively Shakespearean in its robust complexity.”
 Hyperbole notwithstanding, the cinema (Japanese or not) loves a stranger arriving to town and creating disorder, and so the comparison to Kurosawa’s films are natural, although Tatsu is not nearly as composed or as calculating as Toshiro Mifune’s bodyguard.
 Katô’s Bard-like machinations to frustrate Tatsu and Kimiyakko’s romance – pride, coincidence, mistaken identity – are certainly elaborate enough and bespeak not of high cultural associations with Shakespeare, but rather the commercial and popular aims that connect both storytellers.
 In its way, Fighting Tatsu anticipates the American action-comedies of the 1980s with their disheveled, garrulous, iconoclastic heroes, their unorthodox behaviours, and their fraught romantic subplots.

 If Cruel Story at the End of the Tokugawa Shogunate reflects Japanese anxieties over the developing counterculture, particularly its radicalizing student and leftist movements, then Fighting Tatsu might describe a positive vision of the changing times.
 Tatsu is free-thinking, independent, and staunchly resolute in his personal dignity unhindered by prejudices of class or culture.
 His assertiveness certainly leads to complications – brawling at any moment, angering his love – and that’s much of the film’s fun, but Tatsu’s opening declaration of his inherent equality cannot be underestimated.
 Katô’s other 1964 film is just as much a product of its time as Cruel Story, but prefers to valourize its unconventional hero rather than condemn the corruption of its society.
-It’s a welcome response to the feel-bad experience of Cruel Story and appreciated alternative to the twisted tales by Tai Katô that will follow here at MMC!
+It’s a welcome response to the feel-bad experience of Cruel Story and an appreciated alternative to the twisted tales by Tai Katô that will follow here at MMC!

 Still to come, By a Man’s Face Shall You Know Him and I, the Executioner!